dginst/dginst.github.io/docs/reports/README.md

 layout: post
 comments: false
 lang: it
-title: "I report trimestrali del Digital Gold Institute"
+title: "The quarterly reports of the Digital Gold Institute"
-subtitle: "L'aggiornamento sul mondo Bitcoin, crypto-assetandblockchain"
+subtitle: "Updates on Bitcoin crypto-assets, andb lockchain"
 youtube:
 permalink: /reports/
 ---